fourstepper/wofi-wifi-menu/README.md

 cd wofi-wifi-menu
 bash "./wofi-wifi-menu.sh"
 ```

 #### Arch Linux

-There's an AUR package available for Arch Linux.
-You can install it using [yay](https://github.com/Jguer/yay).
+There's also an AUR package available for Arch Linux.
+You can install it using [yay](https://github.com/Jguer/yay)
+or by using the makepkg utility.

 ```bash
 #install package from AUR
 yay -S wofi-wifi-menu-git